allguitars/flask-blog-fullstack/notes/02-UserAuthentication.md

 It would be nice if, after we're logged in, it would just redirect us back to the page that we are trying to access before it told us that we have to log in.

 ![parameters](sc/parameter.png)

-If we look here in the URL after we are prompted the message that tells us to log in, we can see a query parameter here called **next**, and it is euqual to the route ther we were trying to log inot before we got redirected.
+If we look here in the URL after we are prompted the message that tells us to log in, we can see a query parameter here called **next**, and it is euqual to the route ther we were trying to log into before we got redirected.
 So in our login route, let's access that query parameter and if it exists, then we will direct the user there after they log in.

 In _routes.py_
 ```python